appy-one/acebase/README.md

 * Bugfixes - if you find bugs please create a new issue on github.
 If you know how to fix one, feel free to submit a pull request or drop me an email
 * Enhancements - if you've got code to make AceBase even faster or better, you're welcome to contribute!
-* Database GUI - it would be great to have a web-based GUI to browse and/or edit database content.
-The ```reflect``` API method can be used to get info about particular database nodes and their children, so it is already possible to selectively load info.
 * Ports - If you would like to port ```AceBaseClient``` to other languages (Java, Swift, C#, etc) that would be awesome!
 * Ideas - I love new ideas, share them!
 * Money - I am an independant developer and many months were put into developing this.
 I also have a family to feed so if you like AceBase, feel free to send me a donation 👌 My BTC address: 3EgetGDnG9vvfJzjLYdKwWvZpHwePKNJYc